|

 France had learned its lesson in the Franco-Prussian War (1870-71).
 Never again would France attempt to fight the Germans without allies.
 Bismarck after the War effectively kept France diplomatically isolated, making it difficult to negotiate alliances.
 Bismarck's restrained polices changed with the accession of the belicose young Wilhelm II (1883).
 As a result of Wilhelm's policies, Fance was able to sign an all-important alliance with Russia meaning that Germany would have to fight a two-front war.
 The French initially were less successful with Britain, but Wilhelm's belicose policies and decession to build a High Seas Fleet paved the way for military cooperation.
 Finally the German invasion of neutral Belgium when bring the British into the War on the French side.

 Belgium was central to the German war plans.
 The French failed to appreciate this.
 Joffre and other French planners until 1914 did not believe that the Germans would attack through Belgium.
 France and Britain had signed a treaty, but it did not require Britain to declare war if France was attacked.
 The French could thus not be sure of British support.
 Britain did guareantee Belgian neutrality.
 The French thus concluded that the Germans would not attack through Belgium because it would bring the British into the war.
-The Germans had calculated that by striking through Belgium, they could defeat the French before the British could effectively intervene.
+The Germans had calculated that by striking through Belgium which only had a small army, they could defeat the French before the British could effectively intervene.
 (The Germans would use the same logic as regards America in 1917.)
-One reason the Germans were willing to risk war with Britain was that the British had only a small professional army that could be deployed to the Continent.
+One reason the Germans were willing to risk war with Britain was that the British had only a small volunteerr army that could be deployed to the Continent.
+The Kaiser even disparaged it.
+The British Arny was small, but highly professiional.
+The British Expedituiinary Force rushed to Belgium would play a major role aiding the Belgian Army in slowing the German advance (August 1914).
+This made the Frebch success at the Marme possible (September 1914).

 Both Austria-Hungary and Russia ordered general mobilization (July 30).
 Germany believed that Russian mobilization was a serious threat.
 Russia had a larger army than Germany, but Germany could mobilize faster.
 The German Government delivered an ultimatum to Russia, demanding that the Russians stop mobilisation within 12 hours (July 31).
 Telegrams exchanged between Tsar Nicholas and Kaiser Wilhelm failed to defuse the crisis.
 When the ultimatum expired, Germany declared war on Russia (August 1).
 German forces occupied neutral Luxembourg (August 2).
 This was the first step in executing the Schlieffen Plan, the planned attack on France through Belgium.
 The Germans delivered another ultimatum, this time to neutral Belgium.
 The Germans demanded free passage for the German army across Belgium.
 The Belgians rejected the German demands.
 Kaiser Wilhelm II at this stage had second thoughts.
 He discussed canceling the invasion of Belgium with German Chief of General Staff Moltke.
 The Kaiser not only had family ties to the Tsar, but also to the British royal family.
 Moltle who was was focused on execiting the Schlieffen Plan could hardly believe his ears.
 He told the Kaiser essentially that the Schlieffen Plan had been set in motion and could not now be stopped, in part because it would cause chaos in the rail schedule.
 Germany declared war on France (August 3).
 The next day German troops entered Belgium (August 4).
 Belgian neutrality had been guaranted ny the great powers (Britain, France, and Prussia) in the 19th century.
 The independence of the Low Lards had been a cornerstone of British foreign policy for centuries.
 Britain had not committed to war to defend France.
 The British Government, however, honored its commitment to Belgium and declared war on Germany (August 4).